-In the event of resignation, your notice period continues to run when the contract is suspended: in the event of annual holidays, illness, maternity leave or separation, birth leave, adoption leave, time credit, thematic leave, compensatory rest and temporary unemployment.
-This means that your notice period does not stop during these periods.
+In the event of resignation, your notice period continues to run when the contract is suspended: in the event of annual holidays, illness, maternity leave, etc., your notice period does not stop.

 ABSENCE TO LOOK FOR A NEW JOB

 You have the right to be absent from work, with full pay, to look for a new job.
 For the period corresponding to the last 26 weeks of notice, you may be absent from work one day or two half-days per week.
 For the period before the last 26 weeks, you are entitled to only one half-day's absence per week.
 The duration of this solicitation leave is prorated if you work part-time.
 It cannot be carried over from one week to the next, unless the employer agrees.